Shashi Shekhar (scientist)

 Shashi Shekhar is a leading scholar of spatial computing, spatial data science, and Geographic Information Systems (GIS).
 Contributions include scalable roadmap storage methods and algorithms for eco-routing, evacuation route planning, and spatial pattern (e.g., colocation) mining, along with an Encyclopedia of GIS, a Spatial Databases textbook, and a spatial computing book for professionals.
 Currently, he is serving as a McKnight Distinguished University Professor, a Distinguished University Teaching Professor, ADC Chair and an Associate Director of the College of Science and Engineering Data Science Initiative at the University of Minnesota.

 Education

 Shekhar received a B.Tech. in Computer Science from the IIT Kanpur in 1985.
 He then earned a M.S. in Computer Science (1987), a M.S. in Business Administration (1989) and a Ph.D. in Computer Science (1989) from the University of California, Berkeley.
-Earlier, he attended the Netarhat Residential School.
+Earlier, he attended the Netarhat Awasiya Vidyalaya.

 Research

 Shekhar is a scholar of spatial computing, spatial data science (e.g., spatial data mining, spatial database) and Geographic Information Systems (GIS).
 A major goal of his research is to understand the structure of big spatial computations underlying societal grand challenges.
 For example, his early research developed roadmap storage and scalable routing methods, which have revolutionized outdoor navigation paving way for navigation devices and apps, and received the IEEE Computer Society's Technical Achievement Award^{[15]} which is presented for outstanding and innovative contributions to the fields of computer and information science and engineering or computer technology, usually within the past 10, and not more than 15 years.

 In the mid-2000s, his group developed capacity constrained route planners to significantly speed up evacuation route planning to move vulnerable population to safety in the event of natural or man-made disasters.
 It was invited for presentation in a Congressional breakfast on homeland security and used for homeland security preparations in Minneapolis/St. Paul metropolitan area, where it showed that walking able-bodied the first mile often speeded up evacuation significantly.
 Besides evacuation routes and schedules, it also identified difficult-to-evacuate areas needing enrichment of transportation networks.
 The research received the Research Partnership Award (2006) for significant findings that have influenced transportation practice and/or policy.
 Recently, it was used for shelter allocation in Hajj (Mecca).

 In the big data era, Shekhar investigated eco-routing to investigate the potential of spatial big data to recommend eco-routes to reduce emissions and energy use.
 Recently, it also received the Research Partnership Award (2021) for significant findings influencing Transportation practice and/or policy.

 Moreover, he pioneered the research area of spatial data mining via pattern families (e.g., colocation, linear hotspots, significant DBSCAN, Spatial Variability Aware Neural Networks), keynotes, surveys, and community building.

 His current research includes exploring spatial data mining methods for climate-smart agriculture and forestry, polar sciences, trajectory mining, etc.